 FAQ's

 No, this recipe is meant to eat raw.
-There is no leveling agent and no egg replacement, so the cookies would probably not have a great texture.
+There is no leavening agent and no egg replacement, so the baked cookies would probably not have a great texture.

-I don't recommend it.
+I don't recommend swapping the type of flour.
 Raw wheat flour has been linked to some e.coli intoxication, so using oat flour will keep this recipe safe to eat raw.

 I haven't tried using them, but I'm thinking it might work.
-The only thing is that those flours absorb liquid differently, so you might need to adjust liquid accordingly.
+The only thing is that those flours absorb moisture differently, so you might need to adjust the wet ingredients accordingly.

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.